 Below is an example of how course grades are calculated when grades are dropped/kept.

-Note: All gradebook items in the category must have the same point value to enable the drop/keep options for that category.
+Note: All gradebook items in the category must have the same point value, or you must enable the Equal Weight option in the Settings for the category to enable the drop/keep options for that category.

-For steps to enable dropping/keeping grades in your Gradebook, see How do I set up my Gradebook?
+For steps to enable dropping/keeping grades and equal weights for categories in your Gradebook, see How do I set up my Gradebook?

 Overview of Example Gradebook

 Pictured above is a gradebook with two weighted categories: Quizzes (40%) and Assignments (60%).
 The Quizzes category drops the lowest grade, and includes two quizzes, each worth 50 points.
 The Assignments category keeps the two highest grades, and includes three assignments, each worth 10 points.
 The total points possible in each category are:

 - Quizzes - 50 points (The lowest 50-point quiz grade is dropped, so 50 points are included in the course grade calculation.)

 - Assignments - 20 points (The two highest 10-point assignment grades are kept, for a total of 20 points.)